Faster Verified Explanations for Neural Networks: Standard vs. Verifier-Optimal Robust Explanations

-Figure~\ref{fig:overview-standard} shows how the analysis proceeds to compute a standard robust (but, in practice, not optimal) explanation.
-First, only $x_1$ is perturbed and the verifier is queried.
-Suppose that robustness is verified; the feature index is then added to the invariants set $\mathcal{R}_\mathbf{x}$ (initially empty).
+Figure~\ref{fig:overview-standard} shows how the analysis proceeds to compute a standard robust (but, in practice, not optimal) explanation using branch-and-bound verification with \textsc{CROWN} / \textsc{DeepPoly}~\cite{Zhang18,Singh19a} (cf. Section~\ref{sec:verification}).
+First, the verifier is queried with the $\ell_\infty$ perturbation applied only to $x_1$.
+In this case, robustness is verified: the feature index is added to the invariants set $\mathcal{R}_\mathbf{x}$ (initially empty).
 Next, the perturbation is applied to the features indexed by $\mathcal{R}_\mathbf{x}$ (currently just $x_1$) and to the new feature under analysis, $x_2$.
-Suppose robustness is again verified; this feature index is also added to $\mathcal{R}_\mathbf{x}$.
-The analysis then proceeds with $x_3$.
-Suppose now that the verifier finds a counterexample.
+Robustness is again verified: this feature index is added to $\mathcal{R}_\mathbf{x}$.
+The analysis then proceeds with $x_3$, $x_4$, $x_5$, finding all of them to be invariants.
+Next, for $x_6$, the verifier finds a counterexample.
 This feature is therefore considered part of the explanation and will not be perturbed in future steps.
-The analysis continues with $x_4$ which, after querying the verifier, we assume is considered an invariant.
-When $x_5$ is perturbed (along with the invariants $x_1$, $x_2$, and $x_4$), suppose that the verifier times out.
+The analysis continues with $x_7$.
+When $x_7$ is perturbed (along with the invariants $x_1$, $x_2$, $x_3$, $x_4$, and $x_5$), the verifier times out.
 Since the definition of optimal robust explanation does not account for the incompleteness caused by timeouts, the feature is considered part of the explanation from this point on.
-The computation continues until all input features have been processed.
-Suppose that a counterexample is found for $x_6$ and another timeout is encountered for $x_7$, while $x_8$ and $x_9$ are invariants.
-Features $x_3$, $x_5$, $x_6$, and $x_7$ are indiscriminately considered explanations.
-However, given the verifier timeouts, $x_5$ and $x_7$ may actually be invariants.
+The computation continues until all input features have been processed: another timeout is encountered for $x_9$, while $x_8$ is invariant.
+The explanation indiscriminately comprises features $x_6$, $x_7$, and $x_9$.
+However, given the verifier timeouts, $x_7$ and $x_9$ may actually be invariants.

-\textbf{Verifier-Optimal Robust Explanations.}
+\subparagraph*{Verifier-Optimal Robust Explanations.}